Pediatrics group's COVID-19 vaccine recommendations differ from CDC advice

 "Pediatricians know how important routine childhood immunizations are in keeping children, families and their communities healthy and thriving," Kressly said.

-"Parents should really stick the course and make sure that their children get all of the routine childhood vaccinations," she said, adding more announcements are expected from other professional societies in the coming weeks.
+"Parents should really stick the course and make sure that their children get all of the routine childhood vaccinations," she said on "CBS Mornings Plus," adding that more announcements are expected from other professional societies in the coming weeks.

 Gounder added AAP's recommendations are really just reaffirming what they've previously advised.